wdi-sg/gitbook-2018/01-workflow/intro-git/02vcs.md

 A word about folder management.

-Recommendation: Create "Code" folder in your home directory.
+Create "code" folder in your home directory.
 This is the place for all source code that you create at GA (projects, labs, assignments).
 Let's talk about folder structure.

 Options:

 * By time
 * By topic
 * A combination of both

-Discuss approach.
-What works for you?
-I recommend that you decide on a structure in the first week and stick to it.